-A clayey rock that was formed by the weathering of volcanic ashes.
-It was named after the first site near Fort Benton in the US state of Wyoming.
-Also known as clay, the mineral consists of calcium, sodium and aluminium silicates.
+A clayey rock formed by the weathering of volcanic ash.
+It was named after the first place where it was found near Fort Benton in the US state of Wyoming.
+The mineral, also known as alumina, consists of calcium, sodium and aluminium silicates.
 It has a high adsorption capacity (accumulation of gases or dissolved substances) and a good swelling capacity and thus an increase in volume.
-In viticulture, low-swellable calcium bentonites or medium-swellable mixed bentonites (calcium and sodium) are used for various fining or stabilisation techniques such as protein or heat stabilisation.
-The thermolabile protein is removed.
-Untreated wines can form heat turbidity even at temperatures of 17 to 20 °C. The treatment can be carried out in grape must or in wine.
+In viticulture, low-swelling calcium bentonites or medium-swelling mixed bentonites (calcium and sodium) are used for various fining or stabilisation techniques such as protein or heat stabilisation.
+In this process, the thermolabile protein is removed.
+Untreated wines can already form heat turbidity at temperatures of 17 to 20 °C. The treatment can be carried out in the grape must or in the wine.